-CONDITION AND SEVERITY FOLLOW-UP AND MANAGEMENT ELEVATIONS in ALT Grade 2 and higher Oral phase: A Grade 2 ALT abnormality reported at Week 2 or Week 4, regardless of relatedness to the study product, should be confirmed within one week.
+CONDITION AND FOLLOW-UP AND MANAGEMENT SEVERITY ELEVATIONS in ALT Oral phase: A Grade 2 ALT abnormality reported at Week 2 or Week 4, regardless of relatedness to the study product, should be confirmed within one week.
 Oral study drug may continue until the confirmatory results are available; no injections should be administered until confirmatory results are available during consideration of the Week 4 ALT value.
-If the repeat value is ≤ Grade 2 at Week 3, study drug may continue to Week 4.
-If the repeat value is < Grade 2 at Week 4, the participant may proceed to the injection phase.
+If the repeat value is < Grade 2 at Week 3, study drug may continue to Week 4.
+If the Grade 2 and higher - repeat value is < Grade 2 at Week 4, the participant may proceed to the Oral Phase injection phase.
 If the repeat value is Grade 2 or higher at Week 4, study product should be stopped, and the participant will be discontinued from the study.
 All such cases must be reported to the CMC.
-In addition, participants will be followed with weekly ALT assessments until they return to ≤ Grade 1.
-A Grade 3 or higher ALT abnormality, regardless of relatedness to the study product, will result in permanent study product discontinuation and will prohibit a participant from entering the injection phase of the study.
+In addition, participants will be followed with weekly ALT assessments until they return to < Grade 1.
+Oral Phase: A Grade 3 or higher ALT abnormality, regardless of relatedness to the study product, will result in permanent study product Grade 3 and higher - discontinuation and will prohibit a participant from entering the injection Oral Phase phase of the study.
 All such cases must be reported to the CMC.
-In addition, participants will be followed with weekly ALT assessments until they return to ≤ Grade 1.
-Grade 2 and higher Injection phase: The CMC should be notified as soon as possible.
-For a Grade 2 ALT, the CMC will determine whether further injections may be given in cases where levels are ≤ Grade 2 prior to the next scheduled injection.
-Unless otherwise specified by the CMC, for Grade 2 ALT, repeat testing should be performed weekly until levels are ≤ Grade 1.
-For Grade 3 and higher ALT, study product will be permanently discontinued.
-For Grade 3 and 4 ALT, repeat testing should be performed as soon as possible, and participants should be followed weekly until levels are ≤ Grade 1.
-Participants who are permanently discontinued from study product should continue to be followed 48 weeks post-last injection.
+In addition, participants will be followed with weekly ALT assessments until they return to \leq Grade 1.